-The Federal Government legislated that for all accounts with banks and other investment bodies (including UCA Funds Management) a Tax File Number or exemption must be recorded against the account.
+The Federal Government legislated that for all accounts with banks and other investment bodies (including the Development Fund) a Tax File Number or exemption must be recorded against the account.
 Failure to provide this information will result in interest, dividend or distribution income being taxed at 49%.